As you age, your nutritional needs change, and some nutrients are required in higher amounts.

 The Bottom Line

-Depending on your individual needs, you might benefit from a multivitamin for women over 50 to ensure you’re hitting your daily target for a broad range of vital nutrients.
-Or, you might be getting enough of certain nutrients (like calcium and iron) from your diet, but you need help with others (such as vitamin D and omega-3s).
+Depending on your individual needs, you might benefit from ourmultivitamins for women to ensure you’re hitting your daily target for a broad range of vital nutrients.
+Or, you might be getting enough of certain nutrients (like calcium and iron) from your diet, but you may need help with others (such as vitamin D and omega-3s).
 If you’re unsure what nutrients you need as an older adult, talk to your healthcare professional.

 2 Food and Nutrition Board, Institute of Medicine.
 Dietary Reference Intakes for Calcium and Vitamin D. Washington, D.C.; 2011